know-cujojs/know/src/documents/tutorials/modules/consuming-modules-module-ids.html.md

 from the current level can be referenced using `../`.

 At run time or build time, the AMD environment must translate relative ids to *absolute* ids.
-Absolute ids are "rooted" at the top level of the module hierarchy and contain no `..` or `.`.
+Absolute ids are rooted at the top level of the module hierarchy and contain no `..` or `.`.
 The process of removing the leading `..` or `.` is called "normalization".
-For example, assuming "app/billing/billTo/Customer" is the id of our current module, the environment will normalize required ids as follows:
+For example, assuming app/billing/billTo/Customer is the id of the current module, the environment normalizes required ids as follows:

 ```js
 // module app/billing/billTo/Customer